Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-Why Are Some Labradors so Restless?
+Why Are Some Labradors So Restless?

 At some point, you may wonder why Molly, your neighbor's Lab, is such a mellow girl compared to your rambunctious Rover.
 Just as people, dogs come with different energy levels.
-In a litter of puppies, there are different pups that may range from mellows fellows to high energy fur balls.
+In a litter of puppies, there are different pups that may range from mellows fellows to high-energy fur balls.
 A good breeder should have matched you up with the pup of the right energy, even though no guarantees can be made on how a pup will turn out as the environment in which he grows will also play a role in morphing his overall character.

-Of course, Labradors coming from working lines with parents who have won several field trials will have more energy than the average Labs raised in a home setting to be simply pets.
+Of course, Labradors coming from working lines with parents who have won several field trials will have more energy than the average Labs raised in a home setting simply to be pets.
 Dogs from working lines are selectively bred for stamina and an eagerness to get the job done.
 They are meant to resemble the original Labs that worked countless hours along with hunters and should be strictly matched with highly active owners who are interested in showing or enrolling their dogs in sports.

 How to Calm a Restless Lab

-Most likely, a walk around the block won't cut it with this breed, and forget about the common cliche' of a Lab fetching a stick a couple of times; these fellows need more mentally stimulating activities to tire them out.
+- Provide Structure.
 A good place to start is by providing some structure.
-Train Buddy to sit before feeding his meal, before being petted and before snapping the leash on.
-A good training program to incorporate into a Lab's life is the "Learn to earn, say please," program, a less militaristic approach to the nothing in life is free dog training program".
-Based on the Premack Principle, this program allows structure in your everyday interactions with your Lab.
+Train Buddy to sit before feeding his meal, before being petted, and before snapping the leash on.
+A good training program to incorporate into a Lab's life is the Learn to Earn, Say Please program, a less militaristic approach to the Nothing in Life Is Free dog training program.
+Based on the Premack Principle, this program allows a structure in your everyday interactions with your Lab.

+- Get Active.
 Of course, a tired Lab is a good Lab.
 One of the great things about restless dogs is that mental stimulation seems to tire them out, at times even better than exercise.
 Entertain Rover's mind with stimulating games such as food puzzles.
 Train him to get the newspaper for you.
 Put his nose to work by hiding his treats around the house.
 Sniffing is a great way to tire a dog out as it requires a good amount of concentration Take him out and let him swim in a pond or let him romp at the dog park.
 Last but not least, don't forget to enroll him in a basic training class!
 This is crucial to establish some basic control around distractions such as other dogs and people.

 If your Lab is suddenly restless and this is quite out of character or you cannot find a good explanation for the behavior, see your vet to rule out any medical conditions.
-Pain, discomfort or distress may cause restlessness in dogs.
+Pain, discomfort, or distress may cause restlessness in dogs.
 Bloat, for instance, is a life-threatening emergency affecting deep-chested dogs like Labs and can turn even the calmest dog into a restless, anxious animal.
 On the other paw, if your senior Lab started recently becoming restless, wandering aimlessly during the night, he may have the first signs of canine Alzheimer's disease also known as Canine Cognitive Disorder.

 *Note: true hyperactivity is known as hyperkinesis, but real cases of this are uncommon.
 Most dogs that appear hyperactive are simply high-energy dogs who are still capable of focusing on the task but only need their exercise and mental stimulation needs properly channeled.

-A Structured Fetch with Restless Lab Mix
+A Structured Fetch With a Restless Lab Mix

-© 2013 Adrienne Janet Farricelli
+© 2013 Adrienne Farricelli